International Research Partnership Workshop Grant $10,000

 This phase of the QES program supports undergraduate and graduate students as they enrich their academic, professional and cross-cultural skills while contributing to global projects led by participating universities.

-Internships by UCalgary scholars will be carried out in Kenya, Ethiopia and Costa Rica with the technical support of Universities Canada.
+Internships by UCalgary scholars will be carried out in Uganda and Costa Rica with the technical support of Universities Canada.

 QES – Advanced Scholars – Partnering for Innovation in Women-led Social Work and Social Science in W